 Else Announces Closing of First Tranche of Institutional Investment for Gross Proceeds of US$4.25M

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- ELSE NUTRITION HOLDINGS INC. (TSX: BABY) (OTCQX: BABYF) (FSE: 0YL) (the “Company”) is pleased to announce that it has closed the first tranche of the previously announced private placement pursuant to the convertible security funding agreement (the “Agreement”) with Lind Global Fund II LP, an entity managed by The Lind Partners, LLC, a New York-based institutional fund manager (together, “Lind”) for net proceeds of US$4,133,125 after deduction of the original issue discount and closing fee (the “First Tranche”).
+VANCOUVER, British Columbia, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- ELSE NUTRITION HOLDINGS INC. BABY BABYF 0YL (the "Company") is pleased to announce that it has closed the first tranche of the previously announced private placement pursuant to the convertible security funding agreement (the "Agreement") with Lind Global Fund II LP, an entity managed by The Lind Partners, LLC, a New York-based institutional fund manager (together, "Lind") for net proceeds of US$4,133,125 after deduction of the original issue discount and closing fee (the "First Tranche").

 Pursuant to the First Tranche, the Company has issued: (i) a convertible security (the "Initial Convertible Security") with a two-year term and a face value of US$5,100,000; and (ii) 8,247,129 common share purchase warrants (the "Warrants") exercisable into common shares in the capital of the Company (the "Shares") for a period of 48 months from the date of issuance at an exercise price of C$1.15 per Share.